Who Can Adopt?

 - If an individual and the other spouse are legally separated, then one spouse can adopt.

 Race cannot be a factor in an adoption placement.
-Arkansas law prohibits an individual from being denied the opportunity to become a foster or adoptive parent on the basis of the individual’s race, color, or national origin.
+Arkansas adoption laws prohibit an individual from being denied the opportunity to become a foster parent or adoptive parent on the basis of the individual’s race, color, or national origin.

 Once basic eligibility to adopt exists under the law, the prospective adoptive parent(s) must still be approved for the adoption of a minor to whom they are not closely related.
 This process is called a home study.
 Such a study is conducted by a licensed social worker or adoption agency and includes an assessment of many things, including anything that might affect the safety of the minor in the placement.